IT Risk Assessments: 10 Frequently Asked Questions

 It is best practice to have an assessment done on a recurring basis.
 This will vary depending on your particular organization, but typically a risk assessment needs to be annual at minimum.
 NetGain’s Director of Security Scott Logan recommends assessments every 12-16 months on average.

 The main benefit for your organization is that a risk assessment identifies potential security threats to your business.
-In today’s world, constantly staying on top of your cybersecurity strategy is essential, and a risk assessment can help with this.
+Staying on top of your cybersecurity strategy is essential, and a risk assessment can help with this.

 The assessment gives your organization a long-term plan, with a list of improvements to be made, even if you can only execute or budget for a few at a time.
 This document can be leveraged until the next risk assessment is done, which gives you a highly valuable deliverable even after the assessment is over.